tummala-hareesh/project-deep-research-agent/README.md

-# 💡 5-Day AI Agents Intensive Course 💡
+# 💡 Repository NAME 💡
-This repo has been created while attending **[AI Agents Course](https://www.kaggle.com/learn-guide/5-day-agents)** organized by Kaggle with Google.
-This course is spread across 5 days, with each day dedicated to a specific Agent related topic.
+This repo has been created while attending **[NAME Course](https://www.google.com/)** organized by Google.
+This course is spread across DAYS/WEEKS/MONTHS, with each DAY/WEEKS/MONTH dedicated to a specific TOPIC NAME.

 # Table of Contents
 1. [Day-1 learning](#Day-1)